ktnlvr/ktnlvr.dev/content/design/ezd6/index.md

 [^output-randomness]: ["3 Minute Game Design: Episode 6 - Output Randomness"](https://www.youtube.com/watch?v=2qfFEP_-LkI) by Keith Burgun Games
 [^one-hero-dice]: ...*technically*, you can have more.
 There is rarely a need to be able to carry more than one at a time, so this is not as much a limitation, as much as just an edgecase that doesn't happen.
 There is not insentive for players to hoard them.
 [^milestone]: Party levels up whenever the master says they level up.
 As opposed to leveling based on experience points.
 Usually preferred, since allows a finer control over character growth.
+[^nat-20]: Natural twenties in D&D are very rewarding.
+Even though by the 5E book the automatic success always happens on an attack roll, basically every DM out there rules them as a universal success.